Skip to the main content.

 What Are Authorities Doing to Fight Text Spam?

-With spam texts on the rise, authorities, carriers, and communication services are taking a few different measures to crack down on spam.
-One of these measures (the one that will affect our customers the most) is the decision to require all toll-free numbers to be registered.
+With spam texts rising, authorities, carriers, and communication services are taking a few measures to crack down on spam.
+One of these measures (which will affect our customers the most) requires all toll-free numbers to be registered.

 The toll-free verification process is not currently required, but we expect it to be in the coming months.
-The process is designed to reduce unwanted messages and spam, which is something we already strive for at Text-Em-All and the reason 70% of our existing toll-free numbers are already registered.
+The process is designed to reduce unwanted messages and spam, which we already strive for at Text-Em-All.
+It's the reason 94% of our toll-free numbers are already registered.

 Is Text-Em-All Doing Anything to Fight Text Spam?

-At Text-Em-All, we've made the conscious decision to stand up against bad traffic not because there's some business incentive hidden somewhere.
-Quite the opposite, in fact.
-Our Customer Experience team says "no" to new business on an almost hourly basis when parties call in asking how to get started with spamming their call lists.
+At Text-Em-All, we've decided to stand against bad traffic, but not because of a hidden business incentive—quite the opposite.
+Our Customer Experience team turns down new business almost hourly from parties calling to ask how to get started with spamming their call lists.

-We do this to try to make a real difference in the lives of those who need to communicate with their audiences.
+We do this to make a real difference in the lives of those who need to communicate with their audiences.

-• We're standing for our users who are sending messages people want to receive.
+• We're standing for our users who send messages people want to receive.

 • We're standing for what we believe is right.